PabloRBorges/inlcude-fonts-docker/README.md

-# Script for inlucde fonts on containers docker
+# Adding fonts ond containers docker
-Script of power shell for adding fonts on container docker with windows server
+Script to register fonts inside a windows container in docker